-If you look at the above illustration carefully, you’ll also notice that, there are 3 top issues mentioned by SEMrush site audit tool which are internal links with nofollow, more than 1 h1 tag usage, duplicate content in heading and title tags.
+If you look at the above illustration carefully, you’ll also notice that there are 3 top issues mentioned by the Semrush site audit tool which are internal links with nofollow, more than 1 h1 tag usage, duplicate content in heading, and title tags.

-Not only that, SEMrush site audit tool scans through all your website pages and gives you a detailed analysis of all SEO and technical related problems your website has.
-Here are some of the things you can easily find and fix with SEMrush site audit tool;
+Not only that, the Semrush site audit tool scans through all your website pages and gives you a detailed analysis of all SEO and technical related problems your website has.
+Here are some of the things you can easily find and fix with the Semrush site audit tool;

-- Checks if all pages have title tags (and notifies you if you’ve any pages with missing title tags ore lengthy titles or meta description)
+- Checks if all pages have title tags (and notifies you if you’ve any pages with missing title tags, lengthy titles or meta description)

 - Checks for images alt tags (notifies you if there are any images with no alt tags)

-- Checks for loading speed of all the website pages
+- Checks for the loading speed of all the website pages

 - Checks for duplicate content issues (duplicate title or meta description or content etc)